bhanu2006-24/ML-projects/README.md

 - Predicted heart disease with **~82% accuracy** using Logistic Regression
 - Predicted credit card fraud with **~90% accuracy** using Undersampling & Logistic Regression
 - Predicted medical insurance costs with **~75% R² score** using Linear Regression
+- Predicted medical insurance costs with **~75% R² score** using Linear Regression
 - Analyzed Big Mart sales using **XGBoost**, identifying key factors driving sales
+- Segmented customers into **5 distinct groups** using K-Means Clustering
 - Worked with diverse datasets: 208 samples (signal processing) to 284,807 samples (fraud detection)
 - Handled feature spaces from 5 to 60 dimensions, plus high-dimensional text vectors
 - Demonstrated understanding of model generalization and validation